drop-games/eb-docs/docs/Appendix.md

 ## Video Game Industry Dynamics

 Entertainment as we know it today would not be the same without _video games_.
-Starting as a niche pasttime associated with children and enthusiasts, video gaming turned into a cultural phenomenon appreciated by billions of people and rivaling such entertainment behemoths like movie or music industries[^1][^2].
+Starting as a niche past-time associated with children and enthusiasts, video gaming turned into a cultural phenomenon appreciated by billions of people and rivaling such entertainment behemoths like movie or music industries[^1][^2].
 What makes video gaming this kind of a dominant force is it's unique position where it encompasses entertainment, creativity and innovation.
 In 50 years we went simplistic games like _Pong_, which featured two paddles bouncing a ball and a scoreboard, to pieces that are redefining the meaning of _simulation_ with graphics and gameplay rivaling those of real life.